Allen-Pesigan/Apollo/README.md

  > Result shown after search.

 - ![alert](https://github.com/Allen-Pesigan/Apollo/assets/167183934/fa716457-889a-4e9b-bb70-ae2646e88093)
-  > Notifying the user every two (2) hours.
+  > Notifying the user.

 # Class Summaries
 - **Class appGUI**
-  <p>This is where the app's GUI is coded.
-It is also the class where the code for functionalities of text fields and buttons are coded.</p>
+  <p>This is the class where the app's GUI is coded, as well as the class responsible for implementing the functionalities of labels, text fields, and buttons.
+Within this class, the results returned by the *weatherForecast* class are also handled and displayed after the user enters a location.</p>
 - **Class weatherForecast**
-  <p>Basically, this class is used for getting and accessing the JSON informations about the weather and geolocation API.
-The informations are then returned to the class appGUI.
-Those informations are the Weather Condition, Temperature, Humidity, Heat Index, and the Recommendation for user.</p>
+  <p>This class serves to retrieve and access JSON information from the weather and geolocation APIs.
+The retrieved data, including weather condition, temperature, humidity, heat index, and user recommendations, is then passed back to the *appGUI* class.
+Additionally, this class manages the parameters required for obtaining and calculating the heat index, aligning with the app's objectives</p>

 # Highlights
 - **Heat Index**